XinyuanWangCS/PromptAgent/README.md

 </p>

 ## News
+- May 17, 2024: Modify arguments control, use yaml file to set arguments for PromptAgent.
 - May  15, 2024: Different models (openai, palm, huggingface models) are supported by PromptAgent.
 - Jan.
 16, 2024: PromptAgent has been accepted by ICLR 2024!
 - Dec.
 17, 2023: Refined the code for ease of reading and use by users.